LIVING WITHIN YOUR MEANS

 The water available to you depends on the geology of your area.
 Water in limited quantities can be stored in cracks in volcanic or sedimentary rock or in much greater quantities in the alluvium of aquifers.
 The east side of the Williamson Valley corridor is in the western edge of the Little Chino aquifer.
 The Granite Oaks, Royal Oaks and Blackjack communities are in this area.
 In the north end of the corridor, the Long Meadow Ranch, Las Vegas Ranch and Crossroads I communities are in the Williamson Valley aquifer which is a sub-aquifer to the Big Chino aquifer.
 The remainder of the Williamson Valley corridor is in rock that may or may not have much water storage.

 Recharge and water stored depends on precipitation, evaporation and transpiration (the water lost through the process of water movement through a plant and its evaporation from aerial parts).
-Figure 1 shows the historical average monthly precipitation in Prescott.
-Note, however, that we have been in a drought for several years so that recent precipitation amounts have been much less than is charted.
+Historical average monthly precipitation in Prescott indicates that we have been in a drought for several years so that recent precipitation amounts have been much less than average.

 Much of the precipitation is lost to evaporation and transpiration and does not get stored.
-Figure 2 shows the potential monthly evaporation and transpiration in Prescott.
-Because the potential is much greater than the actual precipitation most of the precipitation is lost to these processes.
+Most of our precipitation is lost to these processes.
 Both evaporation and transpiration increase as the temperature increases.
-The warming trend in Arizona (the temperature increase last year was the largest of the states)
+The warming trend in Arizona increases the potential evaporation and transpiration even more.
+It is estimated that after evaporation and transpiration less than one percent of the precipitation makes it into underground storage.

 How Long Will it Last?